chromice/order.less/README.md

 [less]: http://lesscss.org

-You can see all of these libraries in action in [this example](./examples/001_Overview/), where a chunk of <samp>lorem impum</samp> is set in 3 different typefaces and laid out on a 3-column grid:
+You can see all of these libraries in action in [this example](./examples/001_Overview/), where some <samp>lorem ipsum</samp> is set in 3 different typefaces and laid out on a 3-column grid:

 <a href="./examples/001_Overview/"><img src="./examples/001_Overview/index.png" alt=""></a>